Vanguard High Dividend Yield ETF (NYSEARCA:VYM) is Burke & Herbert Bank & Trust Co.’s 10th Largest Position

-Burke & Herbert Bank & Trust Co. decreased its holdings in Vanguard High Dividend Yield ETF (NYSEARCA:VYM – Get Rating) by 11.1% in the first quarter, according to its most recent 13F filing with the SEC.
-The institutional investor owned 20,885 shares of the company’s stock after selling 2,604 shares during the period.
-Vanguard High Dividend Yield ETF makes up about 1.6% of Burke & Herbert Bank & Trust Co.’s holdings, making the stock its 10th biggest holding.
-Burke & Herbert Bank & Trust Co.’s holdings in Vanguard High Dividend Yield ETF were worth $2,203,000 at the end of the most recent quarter.
+Burke & Herbert Bank & Trust Co. lowered its position in shares of Vanguard High Dividend Yield ETF (NYSEARCA:VYM – Get Rating) by 11.1% in the 1st quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The firm owned 20,885 shares of the company’s stock after selling 2,604 shares during the period.
+Vanguard High Dividend Yield ETF comprises about 1.6% of Burke & Herbert Bank & Trust Co.’s investment portfolio, making the stock its 10th biggest holding.
+Burke & Herbert Bank & Trust Co.’s holdings in Vanguard High Dividend Yield ETF were worth $2,203,000 at the end of the most recent reporting period.

 Vanguard High Dividend Yield ETF Stock Down 0.6 %